API

 A faster implementation of pow(x, y)

-, at the cost of maybe returning a slightly larger interval.
+, at the cost of maybe returning a larger interval.

 IntervalArithmetic.fastpown